ossec/ossec-docs/docs/programs/agent-auth.rst

 ~~~~~~~~~~~~~~~~~

 ``agent-auth`` can verify that the server it's connecting to presents a valid X.509 certificate when requesting
 a key.
-This is optional and is only useful if hosts in your environment have access to the CA certificate that
+This is optional and is only useful if hosts in your environment have access to the root certificate of
-was used to sign the certificate presented by :ref:`ossec-authd`.
-If server certificate verification is desired then
+the CA that signed the certificate presented by :ref:`ossec-authd`.
+If server certificate verification is desired
-the relevant CA certificate must be loaded with the -v option.
-This will cause ``agent-auth`` to verify that the
+then the relevant CA certificate must be loaded with the -v option, then if the server does not present a valid
-server presents a valid certificate signed by this CA when requesting a key.
-If the server does not present a valid
-certificate then the agent will not be allocated a key.
+certificate the agent will not be allocated a key.

 A certificate presented by the server may be found to be invalid for the following reasons: